content-services/zest/release/docs/ContainerContainerPullThroughDistributionResponse.md

 HasPrn returns a boolean if a field has been set.

-### GetNoContentChangeSince
+### GetContentGuard

-`func (o *ContainerContainerPullThroughDistributionResponse) GetNoContentChangeSince() string`
+`func (o *ContainerContainerPullThroughDistributionResponse) GetContentGuard() string`

-GetNoContentChangeSince returns the NoContentChangeSince field if non-nil, zero value otherwise.
+GetContentGuard returns the ContentGuard field if non-nil, zero value otherwise.

-### GetNoContentChangeSinceOk
+### GetContentGuardOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetNoContentChangeSinceOk() (*string, bool)`
+`func (o *ContainerContainerPullThroughDistributionResponse) GetContentGuardOk() (*string, bool)`

-GetNoContentChangeSinceOk returns a tuple with the NoContentChangeSince field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetContentGuardOk returns a tuple with the ContentGuard field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNoContentChangeSince
+### SetContentGuard

-`func (o *ContainerContainerPullThroughDistributionResponse) SetNoContentChangeSince(v string)`
+`func (o *ContainerContainerPullThroughDistributionResponse) SetContentGuard(v string)`

+SetContentGuard sets ContentGuard field to given value.

+### HasContentGuard

+`func (o *ContainerContainerPullThroughDistributionResponse) HasContentGuard() bool`

+HasContentGuard returns a boolean if a field has been set.

+### GetPulpLastUpdated

+`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpLastUpdated() time.Time`

+GetPulpLastUpdated returns the PulpLastUpdated field if non-nil, zero value otherwise.

+### GetPulpLastUpdatedOk

+`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpLastUpdatedOk() (*time.Time, bool)`

+GetPulpLastUpdatedOk returns a tuple with the PulpLastUpdated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPulpLastUpdated

+`func (o *ContainerContainerPullThroughDistributionResponse) SetPulpLastUpdated(v time.Time)`

+SetPulpLastUpdated sets PulpLastUpdated field to given value.

+### HasPulpLastUpdated

+`func (o *ContainerContainerPullThroughDistributionResponse) HasPulpLastUpdated() bool`

+HasPulpLastUpdated returns a boolean if a field has been set.

+### GetHidden

+`func (o *ContainerContainerPullThroughDistributionResponse) GetHidden() bool`

+GetHidden returns the Hidden field if non-nil, zero value otherwise.

+### GetHiddenOk

+`func (o *ContainerContainerPullThroughDistributionResponse) GetHiddenOk() (*bool, bool)`

+GetHiddenOk returns a tuple with the Hidden field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHidden

+`func (o *ContainerContainerPullThroughDistributionResponse) SetHidden(v bool)`

-SetNoContentChangeSince sets NoContentChangeSince field to given value.
+SetHidden sets Hidden field to given value.

-### HasNoContentChangeSince
+### HasHidden

-`func (o *ContainerContainerPullThroughDistributionResponse) HasNoContentChangeSince() bool`
+`func (o *ContainerContainerPullThroughDistributionResponse) HasHidden() bool`

-HasNoContentChangeSince returns a boolean if a field has been set.
+HasHidden returns a boolean if a field has been set.

+### GetName

+`func (o *ContainerContainerPullThroughDistributionResponse) GetName() string`

+GetName returns the Name field if non-nil, zero value otherwise.

+### GetNameOk

+`func (o *ContainerContainerPullThroughDistributionResponse) GetNameOk() (*string, bool)`

+GetNameOk returns a tuple with the Name field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetName

+`func (o *ContainerContainerPullThroughDistributionResponse) SetName(v string)`

+SetName sets Name field to given value.

 ### GetPulpLabels